historic-trails/website/docs/sites/lewis-jones-house.md

 [^MOI037]: Merchants of Independence, 37
 [^MOI056]: Merchants of Independence, 56
 ## The House Itself
 The Lewis Jones house was constructed in 1840 in the middle of Independence, Missouri. [^NPS10] It was built as a two story, three bay house with red brick walls and wood trim. [^NPS11] A porch was also built into the house on the first floor which covers one side of the house. [^NPS12] The house was later remodeled to include two more bays and to give the house a distict L-Shape. [^NPS13] Throughout the years, the house has been able to maintain its historical wholeness despite a changing city around it.
+This house signifies the distinct architecture style that was popular in the 19th century.
+It's importance to society in general comes from the people who built it and resided in it.
+Lewis Jones made a lasting impact on Independence, Missouri as a whole and his home allows us insight on what his life may have looked like to a degree.
+This house is important to preserve and appreciate because it connects to the historical ideals and events that have shaped our nation.
 {% include figure.html
   class="img-right"
   width="40%"